ckunte/git-talk/git-talk.typ

 ]

-#centered-slide[
+#slide[

+  #set align(center + horizon)

+  = Buying tools?
   #quote(block:true, attribution: [Kevin Kelly])[
-    _*Buying tools?* Start with the cheapest.
+    _Start with the cheapest.
 Upgrade the ones that you use a lot.
 If you use for work, then buy the very best you can afford._
   ]

 ]